Aaron98990/ways-of-the-game/misconduct.md

 See the [goalkeeper section](/goalkeeper)
 > - verbally distracts an opponent during play or at a restart Here are common examples:
-- You can not say "pass it here" to an opponent if you are not the teammate of the person who has the ball.
+- You cannot say "pass it here" to an opponent if you are not the teammate of the person who has the ball.
-- You can not yell/scream for the purpose to scare the opponent generally when they are attempting to play the ball.
+- You cannot yell/scream for the purpose to scare the opponent generally when they are attempting to play the ball.

-### Unlisted in Law 12 Cautions
+## Unlisted in Law 12 cautions
 For penalty kicks:
 - a team-mate of the identified kicker takes the kick; the referee cautions the player who took the kick
 - feinting to kick the ball once the kicker has completed the run-up (feinting in the run-up is permitted); the referee cautions the kicker